 The neighborhood is densely built and occupied, the client wanted views/sunlight and privacy despite this.
 The solution was to create a south facing interior patio located in the middle of the building that is shielded from the street and brings the outside into the house.
 By facing south, the courtyard will still receive copious light if and when the adjacent property is built to a similar height and density.

 By client and architect strategy, this residence implements environmentally sustainable and healthy components and building methods that are intended to be not only conscious of their impact today, but more importantly of the health of the planet and ecosystems of tomorrow.
 The 2 stair towers have operable doors and windows at roof level, providing passive heat stack release to keep the house cool on summer days.
 These measures are good for the whole environment, good for indoor air quality and good for reducing energy consumption.

 Completed December 2007

 4,900 sq ft

-Primary components: polished concrete floors, board formed concrete bamboo floor/walls, fleetwood sliding doors, bonderized metal panel, fsc certified finish wood, venetian plaster, solar PVC and Evacuated tubes
+Primary components: polished concrete floors, board formed concrete bamboo floor/walls, fleetwood sliding doors, bonderized metal panel, fsc certified finish wood, venetian plaster, solar PV and Evacuated tubes